Treating Sleep Apnea Could Improve Outlook for Diabetes Patients

 Additionally, diabetes can also contribute to OSA.
 This is because those with type 2 diabetes may be obese, insulin resistant, and have large amounts of fat around the organs and the neck.
 The extra weight causes the tissues in your neck and throat to fall into your airway, resulting in blockage of the airway.

-For more information contact the Koala® Center for Sleep and TMJ Disorders to get treatment for Snoring, Sleep Apnea, Temporomandibular Joint Disorder (TMD) with a comfortable oral appliance.
+For more information contact the Koala® Center For Sleep & TMJ Disorders to get treatment for Snoring, Sleep Apnea, Temporomandibular Joint Disorder (TMD) with a comfortable oral appliance.